 We have also matched the software vendors list against The Global Outsourcing 100 (2016 through 2021) by IAOP and European IT & Software Excellence Award (2019 and 2020/2021) by IT Europa to select the vendors whose achievements have been recognized by the leading industry associations.

 N-iX is one of the top software development companies in Eastern Europe with 1,500+ engineers onboard.
 Since 2002, N-iX has formed strategic partnerships with global industry leaders, including OpenText, Lebara, Gogo, Fluke Corporation, Currencycloud, several Fortune 500 companies, and over 50 other medium and large businesses.
-With five delivery centres in Ukraine, Poland, Bulgaria, and Belarus, N-iX possesses strong expertise in:
+With delivery centres across Eastern Europe, N-iX possesses strong expertise in:

 The company has multiple industry awards, including 2020 IT Europa Awards in two categories, GSA UK, Software 500, etc. Also, it has been recognized among The Global Outsourcing 100 providers by IAOP for the fourth consecutive year.